Erwin Böhme

 After serving in a bomber unit, he was transferred to Germany's first fighter squadron Jagdstaffel 2.
 During Böhme's combat career, he was a friend and eventual subordinate to Manfred von Richthofen, the Red Baron.
 He was also friend, subordinate, and wingman to Germany's leading ace of the time, Oswald Boelcke.
-Böhme was inadvertently responsible for Boelcke's death on 28 October 1916.
+Böhme was inadvertently responsible for Boelcke's death on 28 October 1916 when their planes collided.
 Although haunted by guilt, Böhme carried on, becoming a 24 victory ace (and a squadron leader).
 He also found heart for courtship via correspondence.

 Erwin Böhme was killed in action on 29 November 1917, a month after his betrothal, while leading his squadron into combat.
 He died five days after receiving notice that he had won the German Empire's highest award for valor, the Pour le Merite.
 In 1930, his edited collected letters were published as Letters From a German Fighter Pilot to a Young Maiden.

 Early life

-Erwin Böhme was born on 29 July 1879 in Holzminden, on the banks of the Weser River in the Kingdom of Saxony.
+Erwin Böhme was born on 29 July 1879 in Holzminden, on the banks of the Weser River in the Duchy of Brunswick.
 He was one of six children – a daughter and five sons.
 His brothers were named Gerhard, Erich, Martin, and Rudolf, and the latter two would die in action during World War I.

 Böhme was a multi-talented athlete from his youth.
 He was a proficient ice skater and an expert skier.
 Another sport he excelled in as he matured was mountaineering; he became the only foreign member of the Swiss Mountain Climber and Skier Guild.
 His prowess as a swimmer was demonstrated when he won a three-kilometer (1.9 Mile) race in Lake Zurich on 30 July 1905.

 Böhme was studious; he qualified as a civil engineer, graduating from a technical college in Dortmund.
 As required by German law, he performed his national service, serving in a Garde-Jäger Regiment (Guards Infantry Regiment) in 1899.
 Then the restless youth moved to Switzerland for a three year sojourn climbing in the Alps.